truenicoco/slidge/docs/source/user/contacts.rst

   a "friend request workflow", ie, adding/removing legacy contacts to your roster does not trigger anything on the legacy network side.
   Use official clients to add/remove contacts to your legacy roster.
-  This only applies to network where their is such notion though, such as facebook, discord, skype and steam.
+  This only applies to network where there is such notion though, such as facebook, discord, skype and steam.